 Edzna Night Show

-At the archeological zone of Edzna, now you can enjoy a night show, the show is presented every day only during the holiday season.
-The show is titled Edzna, Espejo de Los Dioses and has a different price to the regular entrance at the Mayan ruins.
+Now you can enjoy a night show at the archaeological site, the show is presented every day only during the holiday season.
+The show is titled Edzna, Espejo de Los Dioses but it has a different price to the regular entrance at the Mayan ruins.

-The city of Edzna was founded around 600 BC as a small community and its main activity was agriculture.
-Edzná had numerous religious, administrative and residential buildings, but the most interesting was the advanced hydraulic system.
+The city was founded around 600 BC as a small community and its main activity was agriculture.
+This Mayan city had numerous religious, administrative and residential buildings, but the most interesting was the advanced hydraulic system.

 The Mayans developed a network of canals that drained the valley and the water was led into a lagoon, at the same time they served to irrigate the fields.

 Because of the high humidity in the land, they could produce a large crop and, in the canals, abundant fishing.
 Its drainage system was impressive and they managed to get the rainwater to artificial deposits, called Chultunes.

-During its better time, Edzná got to have up to 25000 inhabitants, later the gradual decay of the place occurred, until its total abandonment, in 1450.
+During its better time, the site got to have up to 25000 inhabitants, later the gradual decay of the place occurred, until its total abandonment, in 1450.

 The large Acropolis

 It is a wide quadrangular space with several monumental structures, the most impressive Building of the Five Floors (Edificio de Los Cinco Pisos)

 A spectacular five-story pyramid (31.5 m high) that has numerous rooms and construction in the upper part for the temple.

 It is a wide space, where is based on the greatest number of monumental constructions of the site.
 In north and south, there are two Mayan roads or Sacbés, which were used for circulation within the city.

 Temple of the Large Masks